Final solution to the problem of relating a true copula to an imprecise copula: The main results

 Using the theory developed so far we are now in position to give an example of an imprecise copula $(A,B)$ such that there is no copula $C$ between $A$ and $B$.
 Let us formulate the problem presented at the very end of \cite{DiSaPlMeKl} (cf.\ also \cite{PeViMoMi2,MoMiPeVi}) precisely.
 Define

-observe that in this definition we only need $A$ and $B$ to be functions on $\II^2$ such that $A\leqslant B$ which is fulfilled, in particular, whenever $(A,B)$ is an imprecise copula.
+where $\mathcal{C}$ is the set of all copulas and the ordered interval $[A,B]$ was defined in Section \ref{sec:bounds} immediately after Lemma \ref{lem:interval}.
+Observe that in this definition we only need $A$ and $B$ to be functions on $\II^2$ such that $A\leqslant B$ which is fulfilled, in particular, whenever $(A,B)$ is an imprecise copula.
 Let us propose the question in three steps: \begin{enumerate}[Q.I] \item When is $\mathcal{C}(A,B)$ nonempty?
 In particular, can it be empty for some imprecise copula $(A,B)$? \item If $\mathcal{C}(A,B)\neq\emptyset$ is it possible that

 \item If $\mathcal{C}(A,B)\neq\emptyset$ is it possible that

 \end{enumerate}

 Theorem \ref{main_theorem} gives a quite general answer to Q.I, saying that a pair of quasi-copulas $A,B$ with $A\leqslant B$ has $\mathcal{C}(A,B)$ nonempty if an only if $L^{(A,B)}(R) \geqslant0$.
 To answer the proposed question it suffices to solve the discrete version of the problem.
 Indeed, if we find a discrete imprecise copula $(\langle A\rangle,\langle B\rangle)$ such that there is no discrete copula $\langle C\rangle$ with the property $\langle A\rangle\leqslant\langle C\rangle\leqslant\langle B\rangle$, then we know by Proposition \ref{main_proposition} that there exists a disjoint union of rectangles $R$ (with corners in the corresponding mesh) such that $L^{(\langle A\rangle,\langle B\rangle)}(R)\ngeqslant0$.
 It now suffices to extend this discrete imprecise copula to a general one, say, by defining